Tesla Autopilot Lawsuit Update (2025)

 • In July 2021, a pedestrian accident occurred when a Tesla struck and killed a man changing a flat tire on the side of the road.
 Autopilot was engaged at the time of the accident.

-• In September 2022, a proposed class action was filed alleging Tesla misled consumers with false advertising statements.
+• In September 2022, a proposed class action was filed alleging Tesla misled consumers with false advertising statements, similar to the Simply Orange case.

 • In November 2022, an accident occurred involving eight vehicles.
 The driver of an involved Tesla indicated to authorities that his FSD software made his vehicle brake unexpectedly.